<big>Glossary of Painting Terms</big>(As of July 2003)

 which can only be produced using a high proportion of glazing pigments.

-allow, but only have low coverage.
-Low hiding power is allowed.
+allow, but have only low coverage.
+Low opacity may.

 should not result in an overly thick layer of paint, but rather should be achieved through the use of appropriately tinted...